jeckman/wpbook/README.txt

 2. Copy the wp-facebook.php directory into your themes folder, normally located in /wp-content/themes/

+   Note that if you use the "automated update" of plugins feature, you will need to recopy the theme to the appropriate location each time an update is issued.

 3. Set up a New Application at http://www.facebook.com/developers/, obtaining a secret and API key.
 Set the callback url to your blog url.
 	(http://www.yourblogurl.com/)